-- 1. Math 1523 (precalculus and trigonometry), equivalent, or concurrent enrollment. - 2.
-Basic computer literacy such as the ability to install software and navigate folder structures.
-A list of specific expectations is available on Canvas. - 3.
-Some prior programming experience.
+- 1. Math 1523 (precalculus and trigonometry), equivalent, or concurrent enrollment. - Basic computer literacy such as the ability to install software and navigate folder structures.
+A list of specific expectations is available on Canvas under Modules -> Important Documents. - 3.
+Little or no prior programming experience.
+If you've taken a programming course before, you must enroll in CS 1323 instead.